History of law enforcement in the United Kingdom: Watchmen and constables

 From the 1730s, local improvement Acts made by town authorities often included provision for paid watchmen or constables to patrol towns at night, while rural areas had to rely on more informal arrangements.
 In 1737, an Act of Parliament was passed "for better regulating the Night Watch" of the City of London which specified the number of paid constables that should be on duty each night.

 Henry Fielding established the Bow Street Runners in 1749; between 1754 and 1780, Sir John Fielding reorganised Bow Street like a police station, with a team of efficient, paid constables.

 In 1800, some town authorities became more involved in improving local policing.
 An Act of Parliament in 1800 enabled Glasgow to establish the City of Glasgow Police.
 As the population in industrial towns grew, more local Acts were passed to improve policing arrangements in those towns, such as Rochdale in Lancashire in 1825, and Oldham in 1827.
 In Ireland, the Belfast Borough Police (1800), Dublin Metropolitan Police (1836) and Londonderry Borough Police (1848) were founded.
 (At this time, all of Ireland was part of the UK.)

 Sir Robert Peel, appointed Chief Secretary for Ireland in 1812, found local magistrates and the Baronial Police unable to maintain law and order.
 He set up a Peace Preservation Force in 1814 and a system of county constabularies under the Irish Constabulary Act 1822.

 Robert Peel (as Home Secretary) introduced the Metropolitan Police Act 1829, based on the findings of a committee originally set up in 1812, and the Metropolitan Police was founded on 29 September 1829.
+Whilst the early police force may not have been "openly armed", one William Parker (1790 - 1840), a gunsmith in Holborn, London, is listed as having supplied flintlock and later, percussion pistols for the Police Organisation.
+These were marked on the barrel with the Police Division to which they were issued, e.g. "Police Lambeth Street".
 The new constables were nicknamed 'peelers' or 'bobbies' after Peel.
 'Bobbies' continues to be commonly used.

 In November 1830, the Liverpool and Manchester Railway set up their own police establishment under legislation going back to 1673.
 They were to preserve law and order on the construction site and to control movement of railway traffic by hand signals.
 Signalmen are known as 'bobbies'.
 This practice spread with the development of railways, and small shelters were erected at these stations, becoming known as police stations.
 Where there was no police control, they were just known as stations.